 3. Scenarios help prepare staff for the real thing

 Tabletop Exercises should pose realistic scenarios that will help staff be ready if the situation ever actually happens.
-You'll want to think about problems that are specific to your business (cyber attacks, data loss), regional risks (floods, tsunamis, earthquakes) and events that could happen anywhere (mass illness, transportation malfunctions, outages).
+You'll want to think about problems that are specific to your business (cyber attacks, data loss), regional risks (floods, tsunamis, earthquakes), and events that could happen anywhere (mass illness, transportation malfunctions, outages).
 Look at historical events and how they impacted your market or area, The Carlyle Group CIO Georgette Kiser wrote for Capital Markets CIO Outlook.
-Keeping the exercise as realistic as possible will impart necessary skills to respond calmly and recover quickly.
+Keeping the exercise as realistic as possible will impart the necessary skills to respond calmly and recover quickly.
 You must address the loss of a decision-maker, and who would fill in this role.
 Defining responsibilities for an emergency situation provides clear objectives and processes for staff to follow.

-With a realistic exercise, a business's overall risk drops significantly, as staff are given a chance to improve skills, anticipate problems and determine the best way to communicate during a crisis.
+With a realistic exercise, a business's overall risk drops significantly, as staff are given a chance to improve skills, anticipate problems, and determine the best way to communicate during a crisis.
 These benefits provide a clear return on investment and ensure that staff can successfully mitigate a crisis situation.
 Organizations will be able to make critical decisions based on the exercise's outcome as well as update response and recovery procedures.

 Effectively training employees and testing out your business continuity plan can be difficult, particularly if you don't know how processes will hold up during the real situation.
-Investing in Tabletop Exercises offers a critical opportunity to ensure you're prepared, train staff on continuity procedures and consider different ways to approach the problem.
+Investing in Tabletop Exercises offers a critical opportunity to ensure you're prepared, train staff on continuity procedures, and consider different ways to approach the problem.
 When a crisis arises, you'll have peace of mind that your employees understand their roles and responsibilities and can carry out their objectives with limited guidance.
 Attainium customizes Tabletop Exercises to fit your particular business and address the skills that you want to learn.
 Contact us today to find out more about why Tabletop Exercises are a great investment for your organization.